bisnad/MotionAnalysis/ClusteringInteractive/README.md

 ### Graphical User Interface

-The software provides a minimal GUI  for starting and stopping the skeleton animation playback.
+The tool provides a minimal GUI  for starting and stopping the skeleton animation playback.

 ### OSC Communication

-The software sends the following OSC messages representing the joint positions and rotations of the currently displayed motion capture figure.
+The tool sends the following OSC messages representing the joint positions and rotations of the currently displayed motion capture figure.
 Each message contains all the joint positions and rotations grouped together.
 In the OSC messages described below, N represents the number of joints.

-The following OSC messages are sent by the software:
+The following OSC messages are sent by the tool:

 - joint positions as list of 3D vectors in world coordinates: `/mocap/0/joint/pos_world <float j1x> <float j1y> <float j1z> .... <float jNx> <float jNy> <float jNz>`
 - joint rotations as list of Quaternions in world coordinates: `/mocap/0/joint/rot_world <float j1w> <float j1x> <float j1y> <float j1z> .... <float jNw> <float jNx> <float jNy> <float jNz>`

-By default, the software sends its OSC messages to the local IP address and to port 9004.
+By default, the tool sends its OSC messages to the local IP address and to port 9004.
 To change this port, the following source code in the file clustering_interactive.py has to be modified:

 ```
 osc_send_ip = "127.0.0.1"